Cold, gusty weekend, warming trend coming

+High pressure in the Southeast will glide toward the Atlantic Coast, drawing warmer air northward to start the workweek.

-Highs will start off in the 50s Monday with sunshine.
-Clouds will increase Tuesday with a storm passing well to the south and a weak cold front arriving from the northwest.
+High temperatures will start off in the 50s Monday with sunshine.
+Clouds will increase early Tuesday with a storm passing well to the south, and a weak cold front arriving from the northwest.
 No rain is expected in Ohio.

 Sunshine returns midweek, when temperatures will warm well into the 60s.
 The next opportunity for rain will occur Friday with a a system coming out of the Plains into the Southern states, followed by chilly weather next weekend.